Lattice Lattice

 Outdoor Pebble setup, ~£35 in parts:

-The Lattice firmware is power-aware: if battery drops below a threshold, it puts the radio into low-duty-cycle mode (1 packet per 30 s instead of constant) until charge recovers.
+The firmware is power-aware.
+If the battery drops below a threshold it puts the radio into low-duty-cycle mode, one packet per 30 s instead of constant, until the charge recovers.
 A cloudy week shouldn't bring the device down.

-Reference deployments planned for documentation: a windowsill in a city flat, a fence-post in a rural garden, a cafe wall-socket.
-The hope is volunteers fork the docs and publish their own deployment guides for new locations.
+We're planning to document a few reference deployments: a windowsill in a city flat, a fence-post in a rural garden, a cafe wall-socket.
+The hope is that volunteers fork the docs and publish their own guides for new locations.

 Why we don't manufacture.